djinnalexio/eye-on-cursor/README.md

 ### Development

-In the root of the repo, run `make install && make enable` to use the extension or `make test` to debug it.
-The `Makefile` contains a few other commands that should be useful for debugging.
+From the root of the repo, run `make install` to install the extension and start using it in the next session or run `make test` to start debugging immediately in a nested shell.

+`Makefile` contains a few other commands useful for debugging.

 ### Known Issues